Managing and measuring sales performance to grow results

 - someone or something is interfering with their desire or ability to do the job

 In order to treat these three major causes of failure, we need to assess each of them and ensure we have fulfilled our sales leadership responsibilities.
 These include:

-1. Clearly communicate what the job is, including:
+1. Clearly communicate what the job is, including the:

-- the overall mission of the business – where the company is going, what its value proposition is in the market and what it is dedicated to achieving;
+- overall mission of the business – where the company is going, what its value proposition is in the market and what it's dedicated to achieving; the

-- the objectives of the sales department and the sales team; and
+- objectives of the sales department and the sales team; and

-- their personal role and how it impacts the greater organisation including their specific responsibilities, tasks they must perform and how they will be measured
+- their personal role and how it impacts the greater organization including their specific responsibilities, tasks they must perform, how they will be measured and the standards they must live up to

 3. Ensure there is no task interference that will adversely impede their work; this could be other people that interfere with a salesperson's performance or a lack of tools for example

 In order to assess these issues on an ongoing basis it's important to measure their performance.

 Measuring sales performance

-There is no job in the world that cannot be measured.
-You can assign one or a combination of the following four measures to any job:
+There's not job in the world that can't be measured, including that of a research scientist!
+You can assign one or a combination of the following four measures to any sales force job:

 - Quantity – sales volume, dollar revenue generated, accounts acquired, etc